 HRSA Deferments

-Payments may be deferred for advanced professional training including internships and residencies (unlimited for HPSL or LDS, 10 years for NSL), active duty service in the U.S. Armed Forces, National Oceanic and Atmospheric Administration (NOAA) Corps and U.S. Public Health Service Commissioned Corps (3 years), Peace Corps volunteer (3 years), fellowship training programs (2 years for HPSL and LDS) and leave of absence from the health professions school for related educational activity such as a joint-degree program (2 years for HPSL and LDS).
-Interest does not accrue during deferment periods.
+Payments for advanced professional training, including internships and residencies, can be deferred.
+There are different time limits for deferral depending on the type of loan.
+For HPSL or LDS loans, deferral is unlimited.
+For NSL loans, deferral is limited to 10 years.
+Other eligible reasons for deferment include active duty service in the U.S. Armed Forces, National Oceanic and Atmospheric Administration (NOAA) Corps and U.S. Public Health Service Commissioned Corps (3 years), Peace Corps volunteer service (3 years), fellowship training programs (2 years for HPSL and LDS loans), and educational leave of absence from health professions school such as a joint-degree program (2 years for HPSL and LDS loans).
+During deferment periods, no interest will accrue.
 Borrowers must apply for deferments in one-year increments.

 HRSA Forbearance